m-brando/ha-deye-okte-spot/README.md

 Adjust `program.discharge_power` (W) and `program.target_soc_floor` (%) to
 taste.
-The default floor is **26 %**, chosen as a 1 % safety margin above this battery's hardware shutdown threshold of 25 %.
-Setting the floor at or below 25 % would let the inverter try to discharge through the shutdown point.
+The default floor is **26 %**, chosen as a 1 % safety margin above this low battery threshold of 25 %.
+Setting the floor at or below 25 % would let the inverter try to periodicaly charge and discharge through the Low Batt point.
 If your battery's low-SOC cutoff is different, set the floor to `cutoff + 1` (or higher).

 The `safe_programs` block defines the fallback values written to Programs 1–5 once a day.
-The defaults (`time=00:00:00`, `power=2000`, `soc=26`, `charging=Disabled`) are deliberately conservative — change them only if you understand the safety implications.
-The `soc=26` here is for the same reason as the `target_soc_floor` above (1 % above the 25 % battery shutdown).
+The defaults (`time=00:00:00`, `power=2000`, `soc=26`, `charging=Disabled`) are deliberately conservative; change them only if you understand the safety implications.
+The `soc=26` here is for the same reason as the `target_soc_floor` above (1 % above the 25 % low battery treshold).

 > **Firmware note on tiebreaks.** This automation assumes the
 > *highest-numbered* ToU program wins when multiple programs share start time